-\$0 copay for up to 20 oneway trips to plan approved locations every year.
+\$0 copay for unlimited trips to plan-approved locations.

 Limited to medical appointments and medical facilities within the service area.

 Urgently needed services

 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
 Services must be immediately needed and medically necessary.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.